It’s Not the Market Slowing You Down

 Where most investors get it wrong

-By the time conditions feel comfortable again, the market has already adjusted.
-Competition increases.
-Negotiation power reduces.
-Speed becomes more important.
-The same opportunities require stronger positioning to secure.
+However, these signals are inherently delayed.
+By the time conditions feel comfortable again, the market has already adjusted, with competition increasing, negotiation power reducing, and speed becoming more important.
+The same opportunities that were once accessible now require stronger positioning to secure.

 Many investors carry forward assumptions from their first purchase, expecting the process to remain consistent as they expand.
 However, as discussed in The Biggest Property Investing Mistake People Make After Their First Property, the conditions that supported the initial purchase are rarely tested until the next step becomes more complex.